CareCityCohort/Quick-R-Compendium/README.md

 # Quick-R-Compendium
-A compendium of short snippets of R code for data manipulation
+Here is a compendium of short snippets of R code that we have found handy for manipulating data in dataframes.

+This list will be added to on an ongoing basis.